ClickHouse/clickhouse-docs/docs/en/architecture/2S-1R-distributed-table.md

 #### Zookeeper Configuration

 :::note
-This configuration allows ClickHouse server to connect to the ClickHouse Keeper nodes.
+This configuration allows the ClickHouse server to connect to the ClickHouse Keeper nodes.
 :::

 ```xml title="/etc/clickhouse-server/config.d/use_keeper.xml on node chnode1"